Can you tell us about your current position?

 I enjoyed being able to gain an understanding of the different aspects of local government through on-the-job experience and training.
 Also, being able to gain a qualification which has helped me apply what I’ve learned and become more skilled in my field.

-So, what skills did you gain from the apprenticeship?
+What skills did you gain from the apprenticeship?

 Above all, I gained leadership and communication skills to collaborate more effectively with my team.
 I’ve also improved my time management, problem solving and ability to analyse and interpret complex topics.
 Now, I consider myself an adaptable person who has a strong work ethic and can add value to my company.